 The Power of Attunement

 Attunement is a word that describes the synchronicity of the mother-infant duo.
 Attuning to someone involves looking at something through their eyes, and even anticipating how they are feeling or what their needs are.
-As a child grows, they are still need of our attunement, but it looks different.
+As a child grows, they are still need of our attunement, but it looks different than it did when they were a baby.
 In a world inundated with external opinions and societal pressures, it's easy for this process to get clouded.
-Instead of leaning in to what a child really needs or what suits their personality, parents tend to second-guess themselves or feel pressure for their kids to live up to arbitrary social standards.
+Instead of leaning in to what a child really needs or what suits their personality, parents tend to feel pressure for their kids to live up to arbitrary social standards.

-In order for you to attune to your child, you have to be able to silence the outside voices that don’t align with your child or your family values.
+In order for you to attune to your child, you have to be able to silence the outside voices that don’t align with your child's needs or your family values.
 While seeking advice and knowledge is valuable, ultimately, you are the experts on your own children.
-Nothing is right for everyone and your job as a parent is to stand up to the societal norms that do not apply to your child or your values and say “This doesn’t work for us.”
+Nothing is right for everyone and your job as a parent is to stand up to the societal norms that do not work for your child or your values and say, “This doesn’t work for us.”
 The alternative is trying to force your children to fit into cultural standards that don’t suit them and may even end up being harmful.

 By honoring your children's individuality and needs, you create a home environment where they feel seen, heard, and accepted.
 There are so many environments where kids have to censor themselves to fit in.
 At the very least, home should feel like a place they effortlessly belong.
 Seeing them for who they are and allowing them to follow an authentic path, is a true gift that will support a healthy sense of self-worth.
 Likewise, knowing when your goals for them are driven by your own fears and anxieties will allow you to guide your child more effectively.
 This type of parenting takes courage and it may mean you’re doing things differently than your friends.
 You’ll have to get curious about why these things matter to you and be willing to break free from external expectations.